 Another less-likely reason you’re gaining weight is that you’re building muscle faster than you’re shedding fat.
 The general consensus in the fitness community is that the most weight someone new to fitness will gain in muscle is about 2 pounds a month, but that’s not a hard-and-fast number.

-On more than one occasion, I’ve assisted women who are frustrated because they felt their new exercise regime was making their thighs fat.
+On more than one occasion, I’ve assisted women who are frustrated because they felt their new exercise regimen was making their thighs fat.
 Indeed, their legs were getting bigger, but only because increased muscle under adipose tissue was pushing out the fat and making it appear to increase.
 Again, the trick here is patience.
 Once that fat burns off—which it does if you keep at it—thick legs will give way to a toned, sexy pair of gams.

 But what if something actually is going wrong?